k4yt3x/video2x/README.md

 - Cache folders are now more likely to be deleted successfully even if the program crashes.
 This is made possible with more try-catch blocks.
 - Updated FFMPEG stream migration grammar according to @cr08 's suggestions.
 All streams (including attachment streams) will now be copied over to the new video.
 - A lot of minor upgrades and adjustments.

-### 2.4.3 (February 26, 2019)

-- Fixed the bug where ffmpeg arguments (hwaccel) are not passed on to ffmpeg.

-### 2.4.2 (February 26, 2019)

-- Added the function to detect insufficient GPU memory.
-- Added the function to create temporary folders automatically.
-- Fixed configuration file path error.

 ## Description